falconshark/atmessager/README.md

 Configuration
 -----------
-Firstly, copy all of the configuration file in config:
+Before using ATMessager, you should copy and edit all of the configuration file in config:

 ```bash
 $ cp config.example.json config.json